resistaiart/forge-service/docs/privacy.md

 _Last updated: August 28, 2025_

-The Forge Project ("we", "our", or "us") provides tooling that helps users generate structured prompt packages for ComfyUI through integration with the Forge API hosted on Railway.
+The Forge Project ("we", "our" or "us") provides tooling that helps users generate structured prompt packages for ComfyUI through integration with the Forge API hosted on Railway.
 This Privacy Policy explains how we handle user data.

 ---